Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 • Heart disease

-What do you need for walking
+What you need for walking

 Norm of steps per day

-When, how much and at what age can you walk
+When, how much and at what age can you walk?

-Health benefits of walking for the body
+The benefits of healthy walking for the body

 Walking technique

-Wellness walking technique:
+Healthy walking technique:

-nordic walking
+Nordic walking

-• Firstly, during it, the load on the joints of the legs is significantly reduced, since it is evenly distributed on the legs and arms.
+• Firstly, during it the load on the joints of the legs is significantly reduced, since it is evenly distributed on the legs and arms.

 • Fourthly, posture is well corrected, since the presence of sticks in the hands does not allow a person to slouch, and he involuntarily keeps his back straight.

-A little about the morning run
+A little about morning jogging

-Evening run before bed
+Evening jog before bed

-It is better to run in a park or on a sports ground, as the air is cleaner there than on the paths that run through the city.
+It is better to run in a park or on a sports ground, as the air there is cleaner than on the paths that run through the city.

 How to run?